 How far can we go towards defining and codifying a 'science of scientific advice'?
-This question was debated at the Auckland meeting, and several common challenges were identified which will be relevant to discussions in the European Commission as the results of the Moedas review are made public, debated and implemented over the coming months:
+At the Auckland meeting, several common challenges were identified which Europe's new Scientific Advisory Mechanism will also need to reflect on in its own institutional and political context.